-For employment tax purposes, Federal statutes are relevant when determining employee classification.
-Furthermore, for income tax withholding purposes, IRC 3401(c) states, "the term employee includes an officer, employee, or elected official of the United States, a State, or any political subdivision thereof."
+For employment tax purposes, the primary legal basis for defining employees for income tax withholding purposes lies in IRC §3401(c), which states, "the term employee includes an officer, employee, or elected official of the United States, a State, or any political subdivision thereof."
 In other words, an officer, employee, or elected official of a state or local government is an employee for income tax withholding purposes.
-For purposes of FICA taxes employee status is determined under the commonlaw control test unless a Section 218 Agreement is in place and specifically covers the position.
+For purposes of social security and Medicare (FICA) taxes, employee status is determined under the common-law control test, unless a Section 218 Agreement is in place and specifically covers the position.

-A critical factor for consideration in an employee status determination is whether there is a state constitution or statute establishing a position.
+If there is some question as to whether a worker is a public official and employee, a critical factor to consider is whether there is a provision of the state constitution or a statute establishing the position.
 State statutes should be reviewed to determine whether they establish enough control for the individual to be classified as an employee under the common-law test.
-Statutes may state that a specific position is that of a public official, in which case there is likely to be a right to control sufficient to make the individual an employee.
+A statute may state that a specific position is that of a public official, in which case there is likely to be a right to control sufficient to make the individual an employee.
 Statutes specify the duties of a public office and generally establish the officer's superiors and subordinates, if any.
 Statutes establish an official's term of office and sometimes the compensation.
 They may require that a public official take an oath of office.
 Statutes often establish general and specific penalties for dereliction of duty.
 For instance, members of boards who are paid for each meeting they attend may face termination if they fail to attend a certain number of meetings.